Philip Haddon-Cave: Early life and government career

-Haddon-Cave was born in Hobart, Tasmania, Australia with his brother David and sister Pamela.
+Haddon-Cave was born in Hobart, Tasmania, Australia, son of Francis MacNamara Haddon-Cave.
+He had a brother, David, and sister, Pamela.
 He was educated at the University of Tasmania and King's College, Cambridge.
 He joined the British Colonial Service in 1952 was assigned to Kenya, British East Africa.
 In 1961, he was appointed Financial Secretary in the Seychelles.
 In 1963, he was transferred to work in the Hong Kong government, working in the Department of Trade and Industry.
 In 1965, he became the Director of Trade and Industry and was promoted Deputy Secretary of Economy.
 In 1969, he was appointed Deputy Financial Secretary.